kubermatic/kubeone/code-of-conduct.md

-# Loodse Community Code of Conduct
+# Kubermatic Community Code of Conduct

 ## Contributor Code of Conduct